tulth/g600prog/README.md

 ```

 ## Modes and gshift
-The g600 has 3 modes of configuration.
+The g600 has three "modes" of configuration.
-Each of these is a totally independent mapping, DPI, and lighting settings.
+Each "mode" is a totally independent group of button mapping, DPI, lighting settings, etc.
 Mode 1 is the default mode.
 The Mouse button code: `MODE_SWITCH` will cycle the mouse to the next mode.

-Each mode actually has two button mappings, Normal and G-shifted.
+Each mode actually has two mouse button mappings, Normal and G-shifted.
-While holding down the mouse button with the `GSHIFT` code bound, the mouse will take on the buttonMapShifted
+While holding down the mouse button with the `GSHIFT` code bound, the mouse will take on the buttonMapShifted, and LedColorsShifted

 ## Byte to name translator.